Microsoft Licensing

 Microsoft Licensing True-ups: How to Avoid Costly Mistakes

-Managed correctly, a true-up is routine and predictable; handled poorly, it can result in surprise bills, compliance penalties, or wasted spending.
+Managed correctly, a true-up is a routine and predictable process; handled poorly, it can result in surprise bills, compliance penalties, or wasted expenditures.

 This article examines common true-up mistakes and provides best practices to avoid costly missteps.